little-core-labs/reconnecting-socket/README.md

 Implement the `.create` method that is run when a new socket should be created.
 The method should return a `socket`, and attatch listeners or callbacks to trigger the following methods:

 - `this.open()`: Called when the socket is connected or ready.
 - `this.error(err)`: Called when the socket encounters an error.
-This can be forwarded to the reconnecting socket emitter.
+Used to capture the last error emited to be returned onfail.
 - `this.close()`: Called when the socket is fully closed or exausted.
+This triggers the reconnect.

 The returned socket will be passed to various other hooks and events.